 Today I’m excited to be sharing another fun Cricut Iron-On project with you.
 My daughter and I collaborated to create these DIY Ballet Warm-Ups, and have even included a set of hand-lettered Ballet SVG files for you to use.
+I am also going to teach you how to use Cricut SportFlex Iron-On.
 This post is sponsored by Cricut.
 I’m thrilled to be working with a company that I love and whose products I use on a regular basis!

 Recently I’ve discovered that my youngest daughter has a talent for hand lettering.
 She’s also quite the dancer and has been practicing Ballet since she was 3 years old.
 This year she decided to move to a more challenging Ballet studio to see if dance is something that she’d like to pursue in college or beyond (long story short, she realized she doesn’t want to).